 How do we manage this temperature chaos during menopause?

-Well, firstly, think about the night sweats in terms of the three areas – pituitary, thyroid and skin.
+I want you to think about the night sweats in terms of the three areas – pituitary, thyroid and skin.
 All are controlled by our circadian rhythm, the way we adapt to our environment, our stress levels and the nutrients that control our thyroid health – iodine and selenium.
 Get these areas sorted first – (which is what women learn on the MyMT™ programmes).

 I have other strategies that I have researched in my programmes, and this also includes lists of foods which help to keep us cool.
 We also need to eat lightly at night too and the timing of foods is critical to turning off night sweats.
 When we eat lightly at night, the gut (which has all the temperature sensors too), doesn’t have to process and digest larger meals that we are generally used to in the evening.
 This is particularly important for some proteins, which increase metabolism and are known as being ‘thermo-genic’ or heat generating.